 - For multiple layers, line with wax paper.
 You don’t want to end up with cookies that are stuck together.
 You can avoid this by placing a sheet of wax paper between each layer of cookies.

-- Cover with lid or plastic wrap.
+- Cover with a lid or plastic wrap.
 If you’re using a container, make sure it is an airtight option with a lid.
 If not, wrap the cookies tightly with plastic wrap.

 Note: You can take your cookie storage to the next level by wrapping each cookie individually with plastic wrap, then lining them in single layers.
 With or without this extra step, cookies will last up to six months in the freezer.